 Realize the importance of your time

-I once read that our future selves are prone to sabotage.
-It’s true, think about how many times you leave workouts and healthy food up to your future self, and then when it comes to it, you never do it.
+Think about how many times you leave workouts and healthy food up to your future self, and then when it comes to it, you never do it.
 In order to create your most productive day ever think ahead.
 How are you going to worm your way out of the productive tasks you’ve set for yourself?

 If your productive day ends with a killer workout, make sure you do it.
 The best thing I ever did was write down my expectations in my fitness planner.
 Beyond that, actually taking progress photos and sticking them in the planner made a huge difference.
 Nobody wants to see the same photo, again and again, so you will make the changes you need to see.
 Be tough on yourself; it’s the only way you’re going to get things done.